hyperledger/fabric/docs/source/msp.rst

 -----------------

-To setup an instance of the MSP, its configuration needs to be specified locally at each peer and orderer (to enable peer, and orderer signing), and on the channels to enable peer, orderer, client identity validation, and respective signature verification (authentication) by and for all channel members.
+To setup an instance of the MSP, its configuration needs to be specified locally at each peer and orderer (to enable peer and orderer signing), and on the channels to enable peer, orderer, client identity validation, and respective signature verification (authentication) by and for all channel members.